Australian Good Design Awards: History

-From 1964 Good Design Labels began to appear on products and the Australian Design Index became a register of the best designed products in Australia.
-A panel of experts reviewed items for inclusion in the Index.
-Products meeting the criteria received the Good Design Label and other manufacturers were given constructive criticism on how to improve their products.

 In 1964, the IDCA opened the first Australian Design Centre in Melbourne with an exhibition of selected products from the Australian Design Index.
-Federal and state government funding helped establish a new Design Centre in Sydney, with more centres to follow in other cities.
+Federal and state government funding helped establish a new Design Centre in Sydney, with more centres in other cities.

-In 1967 the Prince Philip Prize for Australian Design was set up, supported by Prince Philip, Duke of Edinburgh, with the aim of promoting greater awareness of good design in Australian engineering.
+In 1967 the Prince Philip Prize for Australian Design was set up, supported by Prince Philip, Duke of Edinburgh, to promote greater awareness of good design in Australian engineering.
 The inaugural Prince Philip Prize was awarded in 1968.
 Over 90 entries were received and the winning entry was a self-propelled grain header, designed by Kenneth Gibson.
 The Prince Philip Prize continued for twenty years.

-The IDCA faced funding difficulties in the mid-1970s and was forced to close temporarily in 1976.
-A new funding injection from the Commonwealth Government helped the Council reopen and a new 'innovation' recognition program was introduced.

-Recognising not only high quality but innovative Australian designed products, the Australian Design Award (ADA) program became a promotional tool for manufacturers and designers and provided a source of revenue for the IDCA to continue its operations.
-The Prince Philip Prize continued to be awarded, but only to products which had received the ADA.
+Recognizing not only high-quality but innovative Australian-designed products, the Australian Design Award (ADA) program became a promotional tool for manufacturers and designers and provided a source of revenue for the IDCA to continue its operations.
+The Prince Philip Prize continued to be awarded, but only to products that had received the ADA.

 Televised coverage of the Awards presentation on ABC TV reached audiences of over four million and in 1979, the first annual yearbook of ADA winners was published.

-For the next two decades, however, continuing funding issues, dwindling industry support and a lack of clear direction plagued the IDCA.
-In 1987 in an effort to reinvigorate the movement, the government re-launched the IDCA as the Australian Design Council and the Prince Philip Prize was folded, leaving the ADA as Australia's top design accolade.
+For the next two decades, however, continuing funding issues, dwindling industry support and a lack of direction was an issue with the IDCA.
+In 1987 to reinvigorate the movement, the government re-launched the IDCA as the Australian Design Council and the Prince Philip Prize was folded, leaving the ADA as Australia's top design accolade.